thesnups/ts-annotations/README.md

   }
   ```

-  Normally I would require some code that manually maps properties from the source object to the public fields on my class.
+  Normally we would require some code that manually maps properties from the source object to the public fields of the class.

   ```TypeScript
   const user = new User();